hharcolezi/OpenMSFIMU/README.md

 # OpenMSFIMU

+# Abstract
-An open dataset inferred from real-life statistical data
+An open dataset inferred from real-life statistical data.